munificent/craftinginterpreters/book/parsing-expressions.md

 It's called "recursive *descent*" because it walks *down* the grammar.
 Confusingly, we also use direction metaphorically when talking about "high" and "low" precedence, but the orientation is reversed.
-In a top-down grammar, you reach the lowest-precedence expressions first because they may in turn contain subexpressions of higher precedence.
+In a top-down parser, you reach the lowest-precedence expressions first because they may in turn contain subexpressions of higher precedence.